- The School Plague You Never Heard About Adverse Childhood Experiences - July 1, 2023

 - Did you live with an alcoholic / drug user?

 - Did somebody who lived with you suffer from psychological disabilities?

 - Did anybody you lived with go to jail?

 The higher your ACE score, the bigger your red flag for Dr. Burke Harris and others who subscribe to the cause-effect of adverse childhood experiences on one's lifetime.

 Additionally, think about where those students are or will be once they reach adulthood.
-More often than not, we’re going to associate them with some major adult problems of their own, ranging from transience, joblessness, unplanned pregnancies, arrests, drug use, and more.
-Even worse, we can often see these children who grow into adults and become part of the perpetuating problem.
-They have a high chance to continue the adverse childhood experiences on children they’ll meet in their lifetime.
+More often than not, we're going to associate them with some major adult problems of their own, ranging from transience, joblessness, unplanned pregnancies, arrests, drug use, and more.
+Even worse, we can often see these children grow into adults and become part of the perpetuating problem.
+They have a high chance of continuing the adverse childhood experiences of children they'll meet in their lifetime.

 This needs to matter to teachers.
 Because there's a chance for us to stop ACEs before they manifest.

 Granted, if we teach students for 45 minutes a day and 180 days a year, we're spending the equivalency of 135 hours or roughly 3.5 work weeks with them.
 That's a solid amount of time to cause and create positive influence, but it's hard to counter even just one of these awful experiences listed above; it's much worse when these children are subjected to them on a regular basis.

 But it's something we have to try to do.

 Dr. Burke Harris ends her TedTalk by challenging us - especially us educators - to think about how, though "the science is clear," we're overlooking the adverse childhood experiences of children.
 If a kid came into our room with a broken leg or a concussion, we make adaptations and modifications for them.
 But if a child is sexually abused or witnesses their mom being beaten for the 4th time this month, do we REALLY expect them just to enter our class ready to learn?